longturn/freeciv21/docs/Manuals/Game/menu.rst

     of government.
 The change is achieved from this menu item.
 This is the same as clicking on the :ref:`National Status View <game-manual-national-status-view>` option on the :doc:`top-bar`.

-View
+Map View
     Clicking this menu item will show you the main game map.
 This is the same as clicking on the :ref:`Map View <game-manual-map-view>` option on the :doc:`top-bar`.

-Units
+Units View
     Clicking this menu item will show you the units report widget.
 This is the same as clicking on the :ref:`Units View <game-manual-units-view>` option on the :doc:`top-bar`.

-Players
+Nations View
     Clicking this menu item will show you the nations and diplomacy view.
 This is the same as clicking on the :ref:`Nations and Diplomacy View <game-manual-nations-and-diplomacy-view>` option on the :doc:`top-bar`.

-Cities
+Cities View
     Clicking this menu item will show you the cities view.
 This is the same as clicking on the :ref:`Cities View <game-manual-cities-view>` option on the :doc:`top-bar`.

-Economy
+Economy View
     Clicking this menu item will show you the economics view.
 This is the same as clicking on the :ref:`Economics View <game-manual-economics-view>` option on the :doc:`top-bar`.

-Research
+Research View
     Clicking this menu item will show you the research tree view.
 This is the same as clicking on the :ref:`Research View <game-manual-research-view>` option on the :doc:`top-bar`.

-Wonders of the World
+Wonders of the World Report
     Clicking this menu item will show you a traveler's report widget on the :ref:`Map View <game-manual-map-view>`.
 The widget will give information on any cities that have constructed any of the great wonders.